edgepointlearning/edgepointlearning.github.io/collections/_posts/2020-05-06-ppe-training.md

 permalink: /blog/ppe-training/
 author: { name: Corey Bleich }
 image: blog/2020-05-06-ppe-training.jpg
-excerpt: PPE training can save lives.
+meta: PPE training can save lives.
 These are the topics your training should cover and your guide on how to roll it out to employees who needs it.
 ---

 PPE training can save lives.
 Here's how to roll it out to everyone who needs it.